University Council and Sub-Committee Meeting Dates 2017 – 2018

 Following undergraduate and postgraduate study at the University of Wales, Steve lectured in Economics with an American University for four years.
 He subsequently joined the staff at Aberystwyth University where he held the positions of Director of Development and Director of Development and External Affairs for the next 25 years.
 More recently his appointments have been in the charity sector and have included the roles of Executive Director of the Africa Justice Foundation and Chief Executive Officer of Dyslexia International.

 Air Vice-Marshal Gavin Mackay

-Gavin Mackay studied Engineering at Glasgow University before joining the Royal Air Force as a pilot.
-He flew Harriers operationally in the fighter ground attack and reconnaissance roles throughout Europe, Central America and the Falklands as well as piloting helicopters and multi-engine aircrafts.
-He commanded the Central Flying School’s Examining Wing leading advisory teams world-wide, instructing and examining on numerous types of aircraft; from micro-lights to MiGs.
+After graduating from Glasgow University with a degree in Engineering, Gavin Mackay joined the Royal Air Force as a pilot.
+He flew Harriers operationally in the fighter ground attack and reconnaissance roles throughout Europe, Central America and the Falklands, as well as piloting helicopters and multi-engine aircraft.
+He commanded the Central Flying School’s Examining Wing, instructing and examining on numerous different types of aircraft (micro-lights to MIGs) with UK and foreign air forces.
 As Commandant of the Royal Air Force College Cranwell, he was responsible for the selection, recruitment and initial training of all RAF officers.
-Retiring from regular service he travelled extensively as Senior Military Adviser in the MOD’s Defence Export Services Organisation (DESO) providing operational and technical advice to foreign governments on British military equipment and services in support of UK Industry.
-Now fully retired, he maintains various links with the Armed Forces, is a Fellow of the Royal Aeronautical Society and has been appointed as High Sheriff of Lincolnshire as of March 2015.
+Later, he travelled worldwide in support of UK Industry, as Senior Military Adviser in the MOD’s Defence Export Services Organisation (DESO), providing operational and technical advice to foreign governments on British military doctrine, equipment and services.
+Now retired, he maintains his links with the Armed Forces, is a Fellow of the Royal Aeronautical Society, a Liveryman of the Honourable Company of Air Pilots, and served as High Sheriff of Lincolnshire in 2015/16.